 Social Security will look at how your child’s MD affects his functioning as compared to other children his age without MD.
 For example, if your child is two years old, Social Security will not expect him to be able to write.
 Instead, Social Security will expect your child's doctor to evaluate fine motor skills like picking up toys and food.

 Charcot-Marie-Tooth disease was once classified as a type of muscular dystrophy, but it now stands on its own and is assessed under the disability listing for peripheral neuropathies.
 (For more information, see Nolo's article on Charcot-Marie-Tooth disease.)

 Your child will need medical documentation of a neurological impairment that is causing his muscle problems.
 If your child’s doctor has diagnosed MD, then Social Security will look for test results in his medical file to back up the diagnosis.
 Tests might include blood tests or biopsies of muscle tissue.
 Your child’s medical file should also contain documentation of the kind of impairment your child has and how it affects his functioning.
 For example, if your child cannot walk because he has weakness and muscle spasms in his legs, then his medical records should document that.

-If your child has MD and has significant difficulty walking, speaking, or using his hands or arms, then he will be eligible to start receiving SSI immediately under a program that Social Security calls Presumptive Disability.
+If your child has MD and has significant difficulty walking, balancing, standing from a seated position, or using his hands or arms, then he will be eligible to start receiving SSI immediately under a program that Social Security calls Presumptive Disability.
 Under the program, Social Security will pay SSI benefits for up to six months while your child’s disability application is being decided.
 If Social Security later decides that your child does not meet the disability standard, you will not have to pay back the PD benefits.